gaco79/wordpress-foundation5-base-theme/README.md

 ## Important Notes

-The `dev` branch of the project is being developed to use Gulp instead of Grunt as the build system.
-This will probably be implemented in the master branch as of v0.4.0.
+As of v0.4.0 project now is being developed to use Gulp instead of Grunt as the build system.
+This breaks compatibility with older versions of this project.

 Due to major upgrades to TinyMCE between WordPress 3.8 and 3.9, the [responsiveimage] shortcode will not work correctly with versions of WordPress earlier than 3.9.